KernelHaven/KconfigReaderExtractor/README.md

 ## Usage

-To use this extractor, set `variability.extractor.class` to `net.ssehub.kernel_haven.kconfigreader.KconfigReaderExtractorFactory` in the KernelHaven properties.
+To use this extractor, set `variability.extractor.class` to `net.ssehub.kernel_haven.kconfigreader.KconfigReaderExtractor` in the KernelHaven properties.

 ### Dependencies